nunchuk-io/docs/off-chain_inheritance.md

 ## 1. Purpose

-Nunchuk provides an inheritance mechanism for multisig Bitcoin wallets.

-For the inheritance path, Nunchuk needs the beneficiary to eventually recover a designated **Inheritance Key**.
-However, Nunchuk must never have access to the plaintext private key.
+Nunchuk supports inheritance for multisig Bitcoin wallets via a designated **Inheritance Key**.
+Nunchuk MUST NOT receive the plaintext private key.

-We therefore use a **hardware-generated encrypted backup**:

-> The hardware wallet encrypts the Inheritance Key backup locally.
-Nunchuk stores only the encrypted backup.
-The Backup Password remains outside Nunchuk and is delivered to the beneficiary separately.
+Instead, the hardware wallet produces an **on-device encrypted backup**.
+Nunchuk stores only the ciphertext.
+The **Backup Password** stays outside Nunchuk and is delivered to the beneficiary separately.

-This document defines the hardware-wallet capability required to integrate with this inheritance flow.
+This document specifies the hardware-wallet behavior needed to integrate with that flow.

 ---

-## 2. Why an Encrypted Backup Is Needed

-A normal multisig wallet may have several signing keys:
+## 2. Motivation and Security Model

+Example wallet:

 ```text
 2-of-4 Multisig